RenderKit/ospray/STYLEGUIDE.md

 -   Prefer the usage of an algorithm call over implementing a raw loop.
 -   Prefer making multi-STL algorithm functions their own function with a name.
--   Prefer using `ospcommon::tasking` constructs instead of raw threads.
+-   Prefer using `rkcommon::tasking` constructs instead of raw threads.
 -   Prefer range-based for loops over indexing for loops where possible.
 -   Avoid shared mutable state in parallel code (requires synchronization).